Interstates & Highways

 Shipping Made Easy

-The Dillon Inland Port is located within the Carolina I-95 Mega Site.
-The newly constructed Port offers overnight access to and from the Port of Charleston via a Class I CSX track.
+Inland Port Dillon, which is located within the Carolina I-95 Mega Site in Dillon County, offers overnight access to and from the Port of Charleston via Class I CSX track.

 South Carolina Ports: The Port of Charleston is one of the largest ports on the East Coast.
-They utilize five terminals (3 container, 2 break-bulk) to handle more than $75 Billion in goods annually and is the most productive port in the U.S. Our region's newest addition, the Dillon Inland Port will provide direct rail services to the Port of Charleston.
+They utilize five terminals (3 container, 2 break-bulk) to handle more than $75 Billion in goods annually and is the most productive port in the U.S. Our region's newest addition, Inland Port Dillon provides direct rail services to the Port of Charleston.
+They also operate a break-bulk port in our region out of Georgetown County.

 North Carolina Ports: Located within 2 hours of the region's center, the Port of Wilmington offers terminal facilities serving container, bulk, breakbulk, and ro-ro operations.
 CSX Transportation also provides intermodal rail services.